Civil Aviation Authority of Vietnam

-The Civil Aviation Authority of Vietnam (CAAV or simply CAA; Cục Hàng không Việt Nam) is the aviation authority under the Vietnam Ministry of Transport.
+The Civil Aviation Authority of Vietnam (CAAV or simply CAA; Cục Hàng không Việt Nam) is the aviation authority under the Vietnam Ministry of Construction.
 It handles and regulates civil aviation in Vietnam.
 Among its functions are: the formulation of plans and programs to develop civil aviation; the development of legal drafts, regulations and standards relating to civil aviation; information dissemination and education on aviation law; aviation safety and security; airport, aircraft and flight management; environmental protection; search and rescue and flood prevention; ratifying air fares proposed by airlines operating in Vietnam; research and development; handling complaints and/or violations of aviation law; administrative reform; and financial and personnel affairs.

 As of 2001, CAAV managed 19 airports throughout Vietnam, focusing on three main international airports: Tan Son Nhat Airport, Noi Bai Airport, and Da Nang Airport.
-The agency has its headquarters in Gia Thụy Ward, Long Biên District, Hanoi.
+The agency has its headquarters in Bồ Đề Ward, Hanoi.